DanilKrivonos/FunFun/README.md

   -h, --help  show this help message and exit

 Base arguments:
-  -ITS ITS    Sequence of ITS in fasta format.
+  -ITS ITS    Sequences of ITS in fasta format.
   -type TYPE  Type of its region: its1, its2, concatenate.
   -out OUT    Get output of your file.